 There are plenty more figures like this, but the point is clear: if you’re in the US (either as a permanent resident or just visiting) there’s a strong chance you’ll be targeted by hackers, snoopers, or cyber criminals.

 It take a lot of vigilance to stay completely clear of them, but a VPN is a vital first step to take.

 If you’re out and using public WiFi then you should always be connected to your VPN, but it’s important to use one at home, too.
 Some even have malware and spam filters built in to help add protection, too.

 Are VPNs Legal in the US?

-In fact, a lot of major companies use VPN software to protect sensitive data from prying eyes, and also to allow their employees to access company files when they’re working remotely.
+In fact, a lot of major companies use corporate VPN software to protect sensitive data from prying eyes, and also to allow employees to access company files while working remotely.

 There are absolutely no laws that prohibit US citizens from connecting to a VPN server.
 The main purpose of a VPN is to keep your keep your online activity private, and there are no laws that state you cannot use one in the US.